Hyperion2220/gen-ai-agents-and-dev-tools/ai-agents/lmStudioAgents/README.md

 - **Customizable Agent Instructions**: The agent's behavior is defined by concise, friendly, and factual instructions, which can be modified as needed.
 - **Model Detection**: Automatically detects and uses the first available model from LM Studio, with feedback on the connection status and model name.
 - **Conversation Commands**: Type `exit` or `quit` to cleanly terminate the conversation loop.
 Use `clear` or `reset` to start a fresh conversation while keeping the connection active.
-- **Response Control**: Configurable temperature (0.7) and maximum token limit (1000) to control response randomness and length.
+- **Response Control**: Configurable temperature (0.7) and maximum token limit settings with separate values for initial (4096) and follow-up (1000) responses.
-- **Timeout Protection**: Built-in 30-second timeout to prevent hanging on slow responses.
+- **Timeout Protection**: Configurable timeout settings with separate values for initial (30-second) and follow-up responses.
+- **Clean Tool Result Display**: Tools execute with minimal notifications that don't overwhelm the user with raw data, showing only "[Using tool_name...]" indicators when tools are used.
+- **Enhanced Response Format Instructions**: The agent is specifically instructed to use tools internally and provide concise natural language answers rather than writing code that simulates tool functionality.
+- **Customizable Welcome Message**: Displays a configurable welcome message that can be easily modified through constants at the top of the file.
+- **Higher Token Limits**: Increased maximum token limit to 4096 for initial responses, allowing for more complex reasoning and longer conversations.
+- **Token Usage Management**: The "clear" command resets the conversation history, effectively freeing up the token usage back to baseline.
+- **Visual Style Customization**: Colors and styles are defined as constants at the top of the file for easy customization of the interface appearance.
 - **Tool Functionality**: Includes tools for file manipulation and command execution:
   - `create_file`: Create new files with specified content
   - `replace_text`: Replace text in existing files